 - EARTH Magazine: More than a nuisance: Over time, small floods cost more than extreme events

-Search the Critical Issues Research Database for reports and factsheets about coastal hazards.
+Search the Geological Surveys Database for reports and factsheets about coastal hazards.